ropensci/ruODK/README.md

     on an ODK Central instance.
 Your username will be an email address.
   - [Create a project](https://docs.opendatakit.org/central-projects/)
     and give the web user the relevant permissions.
-  - Create a Xform, e.g. using ODK Build, or use the provided example forms.
+  - Create an Xform, e.g. using ODK Build, or use the provided example forms.
   - [Publish the form](https://docs.opendatakit.org/central-forms/) to
     ODK Central.